Community Solutions is in the process of building a new website.

 Visit the Voices Behind Walls website to learn more.

 Of course the annual national Prisoner’s Family Conference initiated and hosted by Community Solutions continues uninterrupted, but IMPROVED!

-After two years with conference presenters and attendees from other countries, in 2015 the conference has become “officially” InterNational.
-Francis Ssuubi, Director of Wells of Hope in Uganda, who has presented at the conference for the past two years, is coordinating an International Prison Family Focus Group to develop a world vision White Paper at the 2015 conference.
+After two years with conference presenters and attendees from other countries, in 2015 the conference became “officially” InterNational.
+Francis Ssuubi, Director of Wells of Hope in Uganda, who had presented at the conference for two years, coordinated an International Prison Family Focus Group to develop a world vision White Paper at the 2015 conference.

 If you have read it and appreciated its message, please write a review on the book’s amazon.com page.

 Co-authored by Community Solutions Founder & Director, Carolyn Esparza, LPC and current Texas prisoner, Phillip Don Yow, Sr., the book is being praised as the first totally honest look at the challenges faced by prisoners and their loved ones as they travel the daunting journey from arrest through incarceration back into society.